d3b-center/RDiseaseXpress/README.rst

 Introduction
 ============

-R Package to access the Disease Express Database.
+R Package to access the DiseaseXpress database.
+This package will allow you to pull RNA-seq gene expression data processed using three normalization types (RSEM FPKM, RSEM TPM and Kallisto TPM) available across four studies PNOC, GTEx, TARGET and TCGA.
+You can query by Ensembl Gene ID (Gencode), Transcript ID or HUGO gene symbol.

 To install package simply clone the repository: